Ryff raises $11.7M for its real-time brand integration

 Once it’s ingested, the content goes into a “data lake.”
 An image will have thousands of data points and metadata per frame.
 Using that, the company can build out individual promotions or campaigns.
 Advertisers can switch a product in mid-campaign if it isn’t doing well.

 “Increasingly, we use the term brand integration instead of product placement,” Taylor said.
-“We can do brand integration in real time with Spheero for things like livestreaming.”
+“We can do brand integration in real time with Spheera for things like livestreaming.”

 Creator economy